Lake Earl

-Lake Earl is largest coastal lagoon in California.
+Lake Earl is the largest coastal lagoon in California.
 Due to the remoteness and natural environment of the area, the lake is often used for birders and is locally popular with duck hunters.
 Fishing for cutthroat trout is also a common use.
 The lake is lightly used by kayakers.
 Water skiing is prohibited.

 Endangered Species Act

 The lagoon is home to numerous California state- and/or federally listed threatened or endangered species.
 To permit the breaching, the U.S. Army Corps of Engineers consulted with United States Fish and Wildlife Service to determine the effects of water movement on several species.
 Species affected included the California brown pelican, Western snowy plover, bald eagle, Oregon silverspot butterfly, and tidewater goby.
 The Corps formally determined that the project would have no effect on the western lily.
 Coho salmon have not been observed in the lagoon since 1989, seven years after the Department of Fish and Game stopped planting them.